Getting into Your Ford or Lincoln

 Retrieving the mechanical key

 Ford and Lincoln vehicles use a number of different Intelligent Access (IA) (remote control or ‘clicker’) key styles.
 Two of the key fobs use a sliding release on the back side to release the key.
-A new key fob uses a push button to release the mechanical key.
-Another holds the key inside the fob itself and is difficult to remove.
+Two new key fobs use a push button to release the mechanical key, and one is much easier than the other to use.
+Another holds the key inside the fob itself and is really difficult to remove.

 To release the mechanical key blade in your IA key fob, slide the release on the back of the transmitter and pull the blade out.
 You can now use the mechanical key to unlock the driver’s door.

 An exception is the third key fob style shown.
 In this case, the removable mechanical key blade is inside the fob.
 Slide the release on the back of the remote control (top arrow) and pivot the cover off (pull is straight up and off) to access the key blade.
 That mechanical key can now be used to unlock the driver’s door.